specialityProjectEnsimag/OCR/README.md

 ###The pros :

-- Can segment touching characters
+- Can segment touching characters (->meaning ?)
 - As seen in the litterature, gives really good results when the recognition part is handled by a neural network

 ###The cons :

-- Due to oversegmentation, it can easily find two words where there was only one ('m'-> 'r' + 'n')
+- Due to oversegmentation, it can easily find two words where there was only one ('m' becomes 'rn')
-- The cost can become rapidly huge if there is a lot of possible cuts
+- The compute cost grow exponentially if there is a lot of possible cuts
 - Some heuristics have to be made and we haven't been able to found publications on it for now as there all using a neural network to learn the best way to cut..